-History at Michigan is global, multidimensional, interdisciplinary.
+U-M History is global, multidimensional, and interdisciplinary.
 Regularly ranked among the top history departments in the country, we combine state-of-the-art research with innovative teaching and a commitment to embrace all the diversity of the past.
 With nearly half our faculty holding joint appointments, reaching beyond traditional boundaries is central to our intellectual and pedagogical culture.

 Come explore our website and see how U-M History engages complexity, diversity, and change in the present and the past.

 The main office is located on the floor above ground level in 1029 Tisch Hall, which is connected to Angell and Haven Halls and faces the U-M Museum of Art.
 Most faculty offices are located on the first and second floors of Haven Hall.